Combating the Cape Drought

 - The hotel places a letter in each guest room alerting them to the fact that the Cape is experiencing a severe drought.
 In the letter, guests are requested to take the situation into consideration when using water, for example not to leave taps running unnecessarily and to take a two-minute shower instead of a bath.

-- We have removed all bath plugs from the guest rooms and they are available on request only.
+- We have taken away all removable bath plugs from guest rooms - they are available on request only.

 - We have aerated all the bathroom taps, showers and toilets in the hotel.